nicktjandra/CarObjectDetection/README.md

 To download this dataset visit the following link: https://www.kaggle.com/datasets/sshikamaru/car-object-detection

 ## Data Preparation
-In the notebook, the following preprocessing steps have been applied to each of the models:
+In the notebook, different preprocessing steps have been applied for each of the models:

 For YOLOv8:
 The input images were resized or padded to a fixed size (e.g., 416x416 pixels).